vacp2p/roadmap/content/dst/ift/2024q4-vaclab.md

 but will be managed so as not to disrupt other works -->

-* fully qualified name: `vac:dst:ift:vaclab:train-lab-staff`
+* fully qualified name: `vac:dst:ift:2024q4-vaclab:train-lab-staff`
 * owner: Wings
 * status: 30%
 * start-date: 2024/12/01